 English Electives: 20 credits

-(excluding ENGL 285, Writers on Writing, ENGL 297, 298, and 299 Interdisciplinary Writing courses, ENGL 491, Internships, and ENGL 474-476, courses associated with the Puget Sound Writing Project, which cannot be counted toward the Distribution or Electives requirements in the English major)
+(excluding ENGL 285, Writers on Writing, ENGL 297, 298, and 299 Interdisciplinary Writing courses, and ENGL 491, Internships, which cannot be counted toward the Distribution or Electives requirements in the English major)

 English Senior Capstone course: 5 credits

 Minimum grade of 2.0 required.
 (A senior capstone is offered once per year in the evening, usually in the winter or spring.
-See an English adviser for course availability.)
+See an HAS adviser for course availability.)

 Chosen from the following list: